urvish667/fiction-app/docs/api-security.md

    RATE_LIMIT_REDIS_ENABLED=true
    ```

-2. Update the rate limiter configuration in `src/lib/rate-limit.ts` to use the Redis client.
+2. The rate limiter in `src/lib/security/rate-limit.ts` will automatically use the Redis client when available.

 ## Monitoring and Alerts